 Funds from the School’s endowment are used to provide substantial tuition subsidies for all students in each year of the program.
 The actual cost per student is approximately $3,300 per year, and the annual subsidy per student is over $2000.
-Tuition for 2017 is $1,195
+This year’s tuition is $1,395

 - Actual cost per student (approximately) $3,300

 - Less subsidy per student (approximately) -$2,200

 There is an additional third year fee of $150 for the bank management simulation course, for a total third year tuition of $1,345.
 Tuition includes registration, instruction, all instructional materials, meals and other program fees.

 Housing is available on the Christian Brothers University campus in apartment buildings.
 Each apartment includes four private bedrooms, two baths, a living room, kitchen and laundry room.
 (Male and female students will share separate apartments.)
 If hotel accommodations are preferred, contact the School staff.